 How to Set (and Reach) Your Weight Loss Goals

-Lia journaling her goals and drinking a cup of tea
+Lia journaling her holistic nutrition and wellness goals and drinking a cup of tea.

 Losing weight is hard and can be extra daunting when you have a large goal in mind.
 In this post, I’ll share how to set realistic weight loss goals you'll actually stick to and how to stay motivated even during setbacks.